saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

 ☐ Reassign the knowledge base to a different agent.

-☐ Delete the data sources and agents using that knowledge base.
+☐ Delete the data sources and agents using that knowledge base.<br><br>

 **3\.
 A data scientist is training a machine learning model to predict customer purchase behavior.
 After each training epoch, they analyze the loss metric reported by the model to evaluate its performance.
 They notice that the loss value is decreasing steadily over time.
 What does the loss metric indicate about the model's predictions in this scenario?**